huggingface/trl/docs/source/how_to_train.md

 ## How can debug your own use-case?

-Debugging the full RL pipeline can be difficult since there are many moving pieces.
-Here are a few tricks and suggestions to make your life easier:
+Debugging the RL pipeline can be challenging due to its complexity.
+Here are some tips and suggestions to make the process easier:

-- **Start from a working example**: There are several working examples in the `trl` repository.
-Try to start from one of those and get to your use-case step-by-step.
-For example, you can first just replace the model in the example and once you figure out the best hyperparameters try to switch to your dataset and reward model.
+- **Start from a working example**: Begin with a working example from the trl repository and gradually modify it to fit your specific use-case.
+Changing everything at once can make it difficult to identify the source of potential issues.
+For example, you can start by replacing the model in the example and once you figure out the best hyperparameters try to switch to your dataset and reward model.
 If you change everything at once you won't know where a potential problem comes from.
 - **Start small, scale later**: Training large models can be very slow and take several hours or days until you see any improvement.
 For debugging this is not a convenient timescale so try to use small model variants during the development phase and scale up once that works.
 That being said you sometimes have to be careful as small models might not have the capacity to solve a complicated task either.
 - **Start simple**: Try to start with a minimal example and build complexity from there.
 Your use-case might require for example a complicated reward function consisting of many different rewards - try to use one signal first and see if you can optimize that and then add more complexity after that.
 - **Inspect the generations**: It's always a good idea to inspect what the model is generating.
 Maybe there is a big in your post-processing or your prompt.
 Due to bad settings you might cut-off generations too soon.
 These things are very hard to see on the metrics but very obvious if you look at the generations.